-OJJDP produces different types of publications and products, including Newsletters, Journals, Bulletins, Fact Sheets, Reports, Summaries, Portable Guides, and Videotapes.
+OJJDP produces different types of publications and products, including Newsletters, Journals, Bulletins, Fact Sheets, Reports, Summaries, and Portable Guides.
 Scroll down below for descriptions of each type.
 Some types of publications have different series associated with them.
 If you find a series you are interested in, you may access a list of available publications by clicking on the headlines below.

 The award winning bimonthly newsletter OJJDP News @ a Glance presents notices of agency activities, recent publications, funding opportunities, and upcoming events.
 News @ a Glance highlights the latest developments at OJJDP, with an emphasis on providing quick access to online sources for publications and other resources.
 Newsletters are four to six pages long.

 OJJDP's Juvenile Justice journal, published from 1993–2004 highlights innovative programs and publications on critical juvenile justice issues and trends.
 Each issue included two or three feature articles on timely issues in juvenile justice or on a major OJJDP initiative.
 Articles provided syntheses of research, overviews of training activities, and reviews of innovative programs.
 The In Brief section highlighted grant awards, promoted conferences, reviewed publications, and provided readings related to the feature articles.
 Issues are between 32 and 44 pages long.
 Journals were available from 1993–2004.